-Speedwell (Veronica) is a tough yet beautiful flowering plant that is grown around the world in challenging garden conditions.
-Tolerant of both drought and wet soil, it’s a potent symbol of enduring beauty and withstanding the toughest parts of life.
-It has a history of symbolic use dating back to Ancient Rome.
-Discover the deeper meaning of this blue to pink flower that’s also commonly known as bird’s eye.
+Speedwell (Veronica) is a rugged yet beautiful flowering plant that is grown around the world in challenging garden conditions.
+It also has a history of symbolic use dating back to Ancient Rome.
+Discover the deeper meaning of this blue-to-pink flower commonly known as bird’s eye.

 In the language of flowers, the beautiful flowering Speedwell carries the symbolic meaning of healing, recovery, and joyfulness.
 It’s a popular addition to many symbolic gardens, especially for those with a Christian faith theme.
 Its meaning as a healing herb dates back even further to Ancient Rome.